 In 2013, Wild Olive became the first Certified Green Restaurant in South Carolina.
 In its continual commitment to operate an environmentally conscious business, Wild Olive not only purchases the bulk of their product locally, but also recycles and composts 85% of their waste.
 In essence, the restaurant is not only farm to table, but table to farm.
 We compost 1,000 pounds of raw material each week.
 The strict adherence to the Green Restaurant Association guidelines has been a welcomed evolution to the identity of Wild Olive and its heartfelt responsibility to promote sustainable practices.

 Chef Bradley Grozis graduated from the culinary school of Kendall College in 1996.
 The school is located in Illinois, where Bradley grew up and worked at a French Bistro, Le Bouchon.
 After graduation he moved to Vail, Colorado and began his culinary career working on top of Vail Mountain at a private restaurant called The Game Creek Club.
 Over the past 15 years, Bradley has shared his talents in the food and beverage industry.
 He has an honest passion for his work and is very dedicated.
+As part of the opening management team at Wild Olive, Chef Grozis has brought a high level of consistency to the kitchen.
 During his spare time he enjoys hiking, biking, swimming, and spending time with his wife Michelle and his two kids, Makenna and Ryker.